frochet/jobUCL2013/labs/packetdrill_lab/README.rst

 Instructions
 ------------

-For this lab, we ask you to use netkit to test all the possible scenario for an etablishment of a TCP connection.
+For this lab, we ask you to use packetdrill to test all the possible scenario for an etablishment of a TCP connection.
 You have one example given above.

 Quick reminder :